kata198/findProcessesUsing/README.md

 		Options:

 			-v or --verbose        Also print mapping lines containing the given pattern, or matched filenames when given -f.
 			-e or --exact          Require exact match.
-Default is to allow partial matches -f                     Scan for open files instead of mappings.
+Default is to allow partial matches -p or --pids-only      Only print pids, one per line

+			-f                     Scan for open files instead of mappings.
 This should not be a symbolic link.
 			--version              Print the version

 	Examples: